LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Secure forms/secure-forms-for-chat.md

 ![](https://lh3.googleusercontent.com/jREa2lYO8dtJiKOf3wI3oImlq-8z-mpIr7k0p0NCoXKU2CwqpglNIDEplCX3JVh9z8QuFfw3fEEKx3vCBJX_bhTyy_VFmiXnIbpyQlSitvXmRSyQLB_X0nHP6WBD7710pCP2241v =624x331)

-Figure 2: LivePerson secure form within an engagement window interaction
+_Figure 2: LivePerson secure form within an engagement window interaction_

 ## Fully Accessible visitor experience

 The secure form widget complies with ADA and WCAG 2.0 AA disability accessibility requirements.
 This applies to both the desktop and mobile web (iOS and Android) and includes:

-* Screen reader support: secure forms can be filled out using screen readers for visually impaired visitors.
+* **Screen reader support:** secure forms can be filled out using screen readers for visually impaired visitors.
-* Keyboard operable: secure forms can be operated without the use of a mouse for visitors with motor function and/or visual impairments.
+* **Keyboard operable:** secure forms can be operated without the use of a mouse for visitors with motor function and/or visual impairments.
-* Improved error handling: Clear error indication and suggested fixes.
+* **Improved error handling**: Clear error indication and suggested fixes.

 ## Data flow